wkumler/squallms/paper.md

 # Acknowledgements

-This work was supported by the University of Washington eScience Institute through their Data Science Incubator program and Valentina Staneva in particular for suggesting the use of a PCA for estimating feature similarity.
+This work was supported by the University of Washington eScience Institute through their Data Science Incubator program.
+We would like to thank Bryna Hazelton and Valentina Staneva in particular for thoughtful discussion on algorithm design and package development.
 Funding was provided by the Simons Foundation (SCOPE Award ID 329108 to AEI, SF Award ID 385428 to AEI).

 # References